aurorascharff/rsc-workshop/STEPS.md

 - Look at devtools
 - Make slow component and show result

-### Introduce Server Actions

-- Server actions are a new feature in React 19, that allows you to create server code that can be called from the client
-- We cant pass functions over the network, serializable
-- Pages router: you created API endpoints and used for example trpc
-- Type safety and creates a hidden api-endpoint
-- Excalidraw: "use server" mutateData.ts, back to the server
-- Kommentere kode
-- Show in code mutdateData getcontact[0].id, use in ClientComponent alert, show error then no error
-- Not recommended for data fetching unless specific use cases such as infinite scroll
-- Commit code

-### Write and use all server actions, make CRUD work
+### Update CRUD with React 19 form actions and .bind

-- Create: action-prop, mention onClick and hydration and web standards, revalidate etter visning
+- Create: form and action-prop, mention onClick and hydration and web standards
+- This is an implicit action = async transition
+- Mention again progressive enhancement
-- Update: action-prop, onSubmit, hidden inputs or .bind, add all props prisma
+- Update: form and action-prop, hidden inputs or .bind to ensure prog.enh
-- Delete: action-prop, .bind, then modal.
+- Delete: form and action-prop, .bind, then modal.
 Prog enh fallback.
 - Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards
-- Commit code
+- Favorite: form and action-prop with .bind or hidden input

-### Add interactivity with SubmitButton
+### Add interactivity with transitions and SubmitButton

 - Make all functions slow
-- Use loading boolean for delete button
+- Use loading boolean for delete button transition
 - The other buttons are not client components
 - Add useFormStatus isSubmitting
 - Use it in new contact
 - Power of rsc, composability of client/server while mainaining interactivity
 - Add component to update contact
-- Commit code
+- Delete suspense boundaries and show it works without JS

 ### Use useActionState for form validation